Coffiekaze/Coffiekaze/README.md

 ## Currently
 - 📚 AWS Cloud Practitioner + Google IT Support cert in progress
-- 💼 Open to new grad roles in Alberta
+- 💼 Open to new grad roles